//The standard

 Evidence-Grade AI: When AI Has to Hold Up in Court

 AI is entering investigations and courtrooms faster than the rules can keep up.
-Evidence-Grade AI is the standard for the AI that has to survive what comes next, and this is the account of it from someone who builds it and swears to its results.
+Evidence-Grade AI is the standard for the AI that has to survive what comes next, and this is the account of it from the person who builds it, validates it, and stands behind the results.

 Evidence-Grade AI is AI used in investigations that is built, validated, and documented to survive a courtroom challenge.

 Most AI used in legal and investigative work is not.
 It hallucinates, it leans on unvalidated detectors, it leaves no audit trail, and it gets used without disclosure.
-I am a licensed private investigator and forensic examiner who builds production AI investigation systems and can testify to how they work.
+I am a licensed private investigator and forensic examiner who builds production AI investigation systems, validates them, and documents how they work.
 That is what makes AI evidence-grade.

 //Why now